 Short-term Care: ER Visits

-This datapoint is a measure of the number of times residents are sent to the emergency room per thousand days of short-term care.
-Avoiding medical emergencies is one way to assess patient well-being during rehabilitation.
+This indicates the number of times residents are sent to the emergency room per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term stay patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This is the percent of short-term patients who saw functional improvements, such as enhanced ability to perform activities of daily living.

 Nearby Hospitals